caleblopez96/Instagram-Like-Automation/README.md

 **Project Overview:**

-First we create a variable that keeps count of the amount of likes.
+First, we create a variable `likes` that keeps count of the amount of likes.
 ```
 let likes = 0;
 ```

-We then create a function to alert the user that they have reached their API limit.
+We then create a function `limit()` to alert the user that they have reached their API limit.
 ```
 let limit = () => {
     return alert(`You've liked ${likes} post(s). ${likes} is the maximum amount of likes per day.`);
 };
 ```

-Finally, we create a function to handle the automation process and the interval at which it runs. <br>
+Finally, we create a function `automator()` to handle the automation process and the interval at which it runs. <br>

 ```
 const automator = setInterval(() => {